 To be the technical working-level counterpart to the UNDG and its newly established UNDG SDSP RG or subgroup/task team thereof: through the already established joint IASC HDN TT and the UN WG on the Transitions Plan of Action, building on the successful joint workshop in New York in October of 2016.

 To have a broad representation and is inclusive of non-UN organization through the NGO consortia present in the IASC, some of them also with peacebuilding expertise.
 Expanding this participation, its scope and linkages in the timespan of the work of the TT is essential to the NWoW.

+To ensure where applicable that substantive and technical inputs are provided by relevant IASC subsidiary bodies, namely the IASC RG on PHA, the RG on MCHUA, the HF TT, the Gender Reference Group and the Reference Group on Early Warning and Preparedness.
+Further linkages will be sought with key stakeholders such as the Humanitarian Programme Cycle support group.

 In light of the above, and the recent UNSG Report on Repositioning the UN Development System to deliver on the 2030 Agenda, the TT (in collaboration with the UNDG SDSP) will seek to support the WG in establishing functional linkages to the proposed Steering Committee of Principals to provide substantive and technical level support.